Error1000/Phantom/README.md

 A simple RV32E cpu, that is spec compliant( i think i haven't really run tests yet ) except for:
  - it supports only the user isa
- - no interrupts
+ - no interrupts or exceptions yet
  - no support for misaligned addresses ( well actually you can do a jalr with misaligned address as long as they add up to an aligned address )
- - memory ordering instruction is not implemented yet

 NOTE: The AUIPC instruction will
       just chop off the high 2 bits